Network Orchestration¶

 - Pipeline: DAG-based execution engine

-- Robots: Named collection of task handlers
+- Robots: Named collection of robot instances

 network = RobotLab.create_network(name: "customer_service") do